A Long weekend in Cornwall

 These atmospheric sites are also home to a great range of birds, wildlife, flora and fauna and throughout the year you can enjoy a display of colour, song and fragrance as you wander through the houses of these ancient people.
 Orchids, gorse and bluebells grow amidst the stone remains and in the surrounding countryside and you could even spot the odd rabbit, fox, shrew or little bird enjoying the summer sun.

 There are plenty of things to see in do in Cornwall, some of which offer a discount to English Heritage members.
-These include the Eden Project, Arthurian Centre, Pencarrow House and Gardens and Wheal Martyn.
+These include the Arthurian Centre and Pencarrow House & Gardens.

 A holiday to Cornwall is a great way to blow away the cobwebs and get active in and around the stunning scenery: